Parks and environmental services privacy notice

 This privacy notice is to let you know how we promise to look after your personal information.
 This notice explains how we do this and tells you about your privacy rights and how the law protects you.

-This privacy notice covers the following areas of the place-shaping and economic growth service:
+This privacy notice covers the following areas of parks and environmental services:

 What information do we collect?

 The type of information we collect will depend on why you have got in touch with us.
 The information will include some or all of the following: